BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 I was trying to append the indall longitudinal file (all 26 waves) with the indresp+xwavedat.
 When I try to tell Stata that the data has a panel structure (xtset pid wave), the repeated time values error keep coming up.
 When I did this with the merged indresp+xwavedat longitudinal file, it was successful.
 I am wondering now whether does it make sense to append the indall data files without a specific common variable like pidp.
 I have been reading previous related issues and I have not found clarity on this yet.
 As far as I can understand it, indall files represent household grid data for all enumerated persons in household, including children and nonrespondents.
 Should I not be merging instead of appending?
 When I merged indall, the only mode that works is m:m and not m:1 (which worked when I merged indresp files with xwavedat).
 What am I missing here?
 Kindly advise.
 Thanks in advance.

-#22 Updated by Abigail Dumalus about 1 month ago
+#22 Updated by Abigail Dumalus 4 months ago

 Kindly see above for my question about appending/merging indall files with indresp+xwavedat file.
 I have been unable to tell Stata that the data has a panel structure (xtset pidp wave).
 Thus, the repeated time values error is still persistent.
 Is there a way to avoid this and simply add those respondents not included in the indresp files?

-#23 Updated by Alita Nandi about 1 month ago
+#23 Updated by Alita Nandi 4 months ago

 You said you ran the code "xtset pid wave" and got an error message.
 Did you use "pid" instead of "pidp" or this just a typo here? "pid" is only available for BHPS sample members and so will be missing for many (all UKHLS sample members and those who joined the households of BHPS sample members after they joined the UKHLS).
 As a result you will get this error message.
 The other possible reason for this error message is if you have appended the same file twice.